pnp/blog/content/weekly-agenda/23-10-16/index.md

 Also: 📷 Picture Time with community in Together Mode!

+### Microsoft 365 & Power Platform weekly call - 18th of October

+* Tuesday, 18th of October 2023, 8:00 AM PT / 3:00 PM GMT
+* Download the [recurring invite](https://aka.ms/m365-dev-call) or [join the call](https://aka.ms/m365-dev-call-join) we'd love to see you in the call!
+* If you can't make it this time, you see the recording of the call from the [Microsoft 365 & Power Platform Community YouTube channel](https://www.youtube.com/playlist?list=PLR9nK3mnD-OUQOW86tT5dkCRQAVGY7DlH)

+Demos this time

+* Søren Lauszus Weber - Making your data work for you using Entity Field Mapping with Power Apps
+* [Keith Atherton](https://twitter.com/MrKeithAtherton) | @MrKeithAtherton - The MPPC23 Chronicles: Conference Recap and Highlights
+* [Sara Lagerquist](https://twitter.com/lagerquistsara) | @lagerquistsara – Opening Custom Pages using JavaScript and Model Driven Apps

+**Interested on doing a demo here?** - [Let us know](https://aka.ms/community/request/demo) and we'll get you scheduled!

 ### Viva Connections & SharePoint Framework Community Call - 19th of October